 After removing write protection on your USB or pen drive, you can directly access the device with ease.
 However, if the USB or pen drive still contains some logical or internal error, you may need to format the device to recognizable again.

 Part 2.
-How to Format Write Protected USB Pen Drive after Fixing the Error
+How to Format USB Pen Drive after Removing Write Protected

 Usually, Disk Management or Windows File Explorer can format a device that is in a normal state.
 But if the storage device is in a special state, such as displaying as I/O device error, Windows was unable to complete the format, USB cannot be formatted, etc., you will need a professional all-in-one formatting tool.